viraatdas/Notes-Textbooks/README.md

 # Notes-Textbooks
-Notes from some cool textbooks I have read
+Notes from some books I have been reading

-- Operating System Design The Xinu Approach 2nd ed
+- The Linux Kernel Development
 - Compilers: Principles, Techniques, and Tools [Dragon book]
 - Computer Networks and Internets
 - Deep Learning by Goodfellow